 St. Peters Ladies Group.
 We offer a varied programme of talks, theatre outings, treasure hunts, visits to places of interest as well as a Christmas dinner and concert.
 Our Ecumenical fellowship, currently 88 members consists of Roman Catholics, Methodists and our own C of E ladies in fact any Ladies who perhaps have no affiliation to a particular Ministry.

 ‘Many thanks for coming along to our meeting last Wednesday Evening and giving us such an inspiring talk.
-Listening to our Ladies as they chatted over their tea & Biscuits they had all appreciated how well you learned to cope with all the problems you encountered and how overcoming barriers can be achieved.
+Listening to our Ladies as they chatted over their tea & biscuits they had all appreciated how overcoming barriers can be achieved.
 All the very best to you in the future.’